armandasalmd/money-can-fly-api/README.md

 ## MoneyCanFly API - MicroServices edition

 This API is a rework of an already working NextJS API [here](https://github.com/armandasalmd/money-can-fly/tree/production/src/pages/api).
 Existing API idea has been selected for rework as its Business domain creates a well-rounded set of challenges to practice for Microservices architecture (`C#.NET`).
 Have a look at DB entities [here](https://github.com/armandasalmd/money-can-fly/tree/production/src/server/models/mongo) for a summary picture.
+Read my 5 step process to see how I did it.

 > Goal.
 Engineer .NET microservices from A to Z using best practices.

-#### Step 1.
+### Step 1.
 Breaking down existing monolith

 Existing app [here](https://github.com/armandasalmd/money-can-fly/tree/production/src/pages/api) is a full-stack NextJS app running as a server-less (edge) functions on Vercel PaaS.
 App scales horizontally, by default.
 On the other hand, the entire NextJS app is 1 big Solution/Project, with mixed up and cross referenced Manager classes, Models, Utilities and so on.